 We anticipate ending the FY21 with approximately \$90,000 in unrestricted surplus.
 Some of this resulted from continued cost-cutting across departments, vacancies, and pandemic restrictions that curbed certain parts of normal operations.
-Largely it was from higher-than-expected sales and ad valorem tax revenues (estimated \sim \$100k and \$18k, respectively), and \$90,641 reimbursement funding for eligible items from the Coronavirus Relief Funding Act through December 2020.
+Largely it was from higher-than-expected sales tax and ad valorem tax revenues (estimated ~ \$111k and \$12k, respectively), and \$90,641 reimbursement funding for eligible items from the Coronavirus Relief Funding act through December 2020.

-Board and staff discussed a number of recommendations at the Board's May 21, 2021 budget workshop.
+The Board met May 21, 2021 for another budget workshop during which Board and staff discussed a number of recommendations.
 In light of the anticipated surplus and to keep upcoming FY expenditures to a minimum, the Board approved recommendation to tackle some otherwise FY22 high priority items now that seem reasonably achievable before the end of this FY21.